-SWTCH Energy vehicle-to-grid technology
+SWTCH Energy vehicle-to-grid pilot testing load management solutions

 SWTCH vehicle-to-grid pilot aims to optimize load management by focusing specifically on multi-residential buildings.
 Image courtesy of IBI Group